straubt1/tfe-alternative-worker/README.md

 > Note: the Initialize and Finalize Script will run TWICE on a successful Workspace Run that includes an apply.

+* Regardless of which Phase you are in, the steps will have the `/terraform` folder with the code for the Workspace Run.
+* Any manipulation of the `/terraform` folder in the Plan Phase will persist into the Apply Phase.
+* During the Terraform Execution Step, Environment Variables are loaded based on any file that is in the `/env/` directory.
+* The `/env/` directory does **not** persist between the Plan and Apply phases.

 ### Initialize Script

 Details: